TritonDataCenter/sdcadm/docs/design.md

 Update a service (all instances):

-    sdcadm update dapi
+    sdcadm update cnapi
-    sdcadm update dapi -i 11f2be78-fc8c-e556-bc01-ecdbc3fb4e66
+    sdcadm update cnapi -i 11f2be78-fc8c-e556-bc01-ecdbc3fb4e66

 which is a shortcut for:

-    # Upgrade all instances in the 'dapi' service to the given image.
+    # Upgrade all instances in the 'cnapi' service to the given image.
     echo '{
-        "service": "dapi",
+        "service": "cnapi",
         "image": "11f2be78-fc8c-e556-bc01-ecdbc3fb4e66"
     }' | sdcadm update